 “Successful indeed are the believers, who are humble and submissive in their ṣalāh” (23:1-2).

 The Prophet ﷺ stated, “The first thing to be lifted from this Ummah will be khushūʿ, until you will not find anyone with khushūʿ” (Ṭabarānī).

 Khushūʿ is a state in which the heart stands before Allah (ʿazza wa jall) with complete humility, lowliness and servitude; focusing fully on Him Alone.
 Then the body also humbles itself and obeys Allah.

-Khushūʿ is a state in which you constantly weigh up your sins against Allah’s greatness, leaving you overwhelmed with humility and a desperate need for Him.
+Khushūʿ is a state in which you constantly weigh up your weakness, deficiencies and sins against the greatness of Allah, leaving you overwhelmed with humility and a desperate need for Him.

 “Two rakʿahs with contemplation is better than standing for the entire night with an inattentive heart.” – ʿAbdullāh b. ʿAbbās (radiy Allāhu ʿanhumā)

 It is important to note that khushūʿ is not exclusive to ṣalāh.
 Imām al-Ghazālī (raḥimahullāh) described khushūʿ as the fruit of īmān and the result of a firm conviction in the greatness of Allah.
 If you are blessed with this, you will enjoy khushūʿ in and outside of ṣalāh, even when alone and away from others.
 Continuously remembering that Allah sees you, being in awe of His greatness, and recognising your own deficiencies will lead to a constant state of khushūʿ.

 The Secret of Salah: Focus Your Heart on Him